 We have started our humble attempt in the form of Govardhan Annakshetra at Govardhan Ecovillage (Wada).
 It is an initiative where we serve free full meal lunch prasadam to whoever comes at Govardhan Ecovillage and also in the villages of Palghar without any discrimination.
 We are witnessing the massive impact that this project has created in the lives of people.

 Govardhan Annakshetra provides free meals for everyone within its vicinity.
-As Srila Prabhupada said “No one should go hungry from our temple”.
+As Srila Prabhupada said “No one should go hungry around our centers”.
 Adhering to this thought, we believe that food should go in someone’s mouth rather than going waste.
 This thought led us to begin this food movement leading to the inception of Govardhan Annakshetra.

 Govardhan Annakshetra, among all the forms of charity, Annadaan is considered as an act of highest virtue.
 All the other human needs like clothes, shelter, and education impact only the quality of life but food impacts the life itself.
 Govardhan Annakshetra is the ideal place for anyone to experience sheer bliss of feeding the needy.

-Established by Dash Meizler in 2018, the c is a non-profit grassroots vegan organization of volunteers dedicated to an ethics of care for both human and non-human lives in Uganda.
+Established by Dash Meizler in 2018, the Podrska Foundation is a non-profit grassroots vegan organization of volunteers dedicated to an ethics of care for both human and non-human lives in Uganda.

 Our vision is to educate and empower the most vulnerable humans to fulfil their needs and those of non-human animals, and thus live lives that are healthy, environmentally sustainable, and, above all, ethically oriented.